PG1003/bitmap/reference.md

 ### `delta_e94( L1, a1, b1, L2, a2, b2 )`

-Takes two colors in the Lab color model and calculates the distance between two colors following the CIE94 method.
+Takes two colors in the Lab color model and calculates the distance between two colors using the CIE94 formula.
 The value '0.0' means both colors are same.

 ### `green( color )`